RedHatInsights/insights-behavioral-spec/README.md

 ## How to run the scenarios

-Spin up the docker containers:
+Optional: Spin up the docker containers:

 ```
 docker-compose up -d
 ```

+If you don't want to spin up the containers, you'll need to locally run the required services (database, Kafka, etc.).
+You may need to add or remove the `managed` tag in the `${SERVICE}_tests.sh`.

 Run the tests for your repository, for example: